 Program effectiveness data includes the program completion rate, credentialing examination pass rate and job placement rate.
 Explanations of these measures and program data that correspond with the annual report most recently submitted to the JRCERT are noted below.
 This information can also be obtained at www.jrcert.org/resources/program-effectiveness-data.
 Questions about program effectiveness data should be directed to the Program Coordinator at (860) 906-5155.

 This is an annual measurement of the number of students that began the program divided by the number of students that actually completed the program.
-Fifteen students were in the graduating class beginning in January 2017 and graduated in 2017 for a 100% completion rate within that single year.
-The program’s overall completion rate for the class of 2017 was 88%.
-Fifteen of the seventeen students who began the program in 2017 went on to complete the program in 2017.
+Fifteen students were in the graduating class beginning in January 2018 and graduated in 2018 for a 100% completion rate within that single year.
+The program’s overall completion rate for the class of 2018 was 73% (11/15).
+Eleven of the fifteen students who began the program in 2018 went on to complete the program in 2018.